willis1927/CV/README.md

 # PublicProjects
-A sample of projects I have built
+A selection of projects and work I have created either as part of study or personal development.